Paperform vs Wufoo: Which Is Better in 2026?

 Built-in E-Signatures and Workflow Automation

-Paperform includes Papersign for e-signatures (contracts, consent forms, NDAs) and Stepper for multi-step workflow automation — both at no additional cost.
-Wufoo has no e-signature capability and no workflow automation.
-Businesses currently using Wufoo alongside a separate signing tool and automation tool can consolidate into Paperform alone, reducing both cost and complexity.
+Paperform includes Papersign for e-signatures (contracts, consent forms, NDAs) and Stepper for multi-step workflow automation, both at no additional cost.
+Wufoo has neither.
+Businesses running Wufoo alongside a separate signing tool and automation tool can consolidate into Paperform alone, cutting both cost and complexity.

 Where Wufoo Wins